NSADevOps1/cloudrock-tf-project/modules/README.md

-Use the following commands to plan and apply writtend code to pull values from dev.tfvars files.
+Use the following commands to plan and apply written code to pull values from dev.tfvars files.

 terraform plan -var-file="dev.tfvars"